 ActiveCampaign has a similar interface for uploading or importing images.
 You can choose to add an image from a URL or upload your own images and keep them in the image library.

 Both ActiveCampaign and GetResponse allow you to preview your emails for desktop and mobile before you send them.
-This helps you to test error before you can send to your subscribers.
+This helps you to test for errors before you can send them to your subscribers.